-So to reduce the risk of diarrhoea, it’s best to provide a hamster that’s used to eating fruits with half the recommended serving portion the first time it tries cantaloupe.
+So to reduce the risk of diarrhea, it’s best to provide a hamster that’s used to eating fruits with half the recommended serving portion the first time it tries cantaloupe.

 If your hamster is unfamiliar with fruits, a little lump (about the size of its paw) will suffice.